castorfou/guillaume_blog_old/_posts/2021-01-26-reinforcement-learning-readings.md

 > The Markov property indicates that the state transitions are only dependent on the current state and current action is taken, but independent to all prior states and actions[54].

+[66] Z. Chourabi, F.Khedher, A. Babay and M. Cheikhrouhou, "Multi-criteria decision making in workforce choice using AHP, WSM and WPM", J.Text.Inst., 2018

+> However, it is worth remarking that certain features of this framework may hinder the massive promotion and application of it.
+The AHP has been successfully implemented in MCDM problems [41], [66]

 ## 2/18/21 - [The Complete Reinforcement Learning Dictionary](https://towardsdatascience.com/the-complete-reinforcement-learning-dictionary-e16230b7d24e)